 - A mini shopping cart that is displayed on all sites of them.
 For example in the menu of your online shop.
 Also pay attention to the legal requirements of your country.

-I'll tell you more about legal regulations in Europe in my blog post WooCommerce plead guilty to legal proceedings.
+I'll tell you more about legal regulations in Europe in my blog post Make WooCommerce Legally Compliant.
 Because WooCommercethe standard is geared towards the US market.

 You should not use a theme that contains countless functions that you do not need.
 Because some of these little helpers are at the expense of the performance of your shop.
 Page builders are particularly controversial here: they look fancy and allow flexibility.
 However, if you do not develop properly, they will also slow down your system.
 If you want to learn more about page builder for WooCommerce, then read the following articles: